 If you are not yet a subscriber, we invite you to sign up for our free services at www.eastcountymagazine.org-- before the next emergency strikes.
 Please also subscribe to receive our free weekly newsletter, the most comprehensive and timely source of news and events in our region.
 Sign up free at the top right side of our homepage.
 You can obtain free e-mail alerts of emergencies, a weekly newsletter with top news and events, get brief text alerts by following ViejasAlerts on Twitter and breaking news with EastCountyMag on Twitter.
 Finally, rest assured that we value your privacy, so we never share your contact information with anyone else.

 East County Magazine was started with a small grant from San Diego Foundation for Change.
 We are now self-sustaining through a combination of readers' donations, community sponsors, other modest grant funds, and events.

 Donations of all amounts are welcome!
 Just click the donate button at the top of our site and be sure to check off the East County Magazine option on our publisher, Heartland Foundation's list of options.
-Join the East County Club with a quarterly pledge of $25 or more ($100 a year) to receive a free "Best of East County Cookbook" (to be published soon) and discounts on East County Magazine events.
+Join the East County Club with a quarterly pledge of $25 or more ($100 a year) to become a member of our Editor's Club and receive discounts on East County Magazine events.